 - a flagrant breach of the law which has destroyed the fabric of a historic building or involved the removal of a protected tree.

-- a flagrant breach of law which is continuing to affect public amenity or the environment, for example where advertisements are displayed without advertisement consent, particularly in relation to where these are attached to listed buildings or in conservation areas.
+- a flagrant breach of law which is continuing to affect public amenity or the environment.
+An example of this is where advertisements are displayed without advertisement consent, particularly if these are attached to listed buildings or in conservation areas.

 - failure to comply with formally issued notices and the offender has been given a reasonable opportunity to comply with its requirements.